Jaskowicz1/Jaskowicz1/README.md

 ### Hey there! 👋

 I'm Archie Jaskowicz!
-I'm a Placement Programmer at Double Eleven, a PR reviewer for D++, A student at Teesside University, and the creator of RCON++ and Hexwave.
+I'm a Junior Programmer at Double Eleven, a PR reviewer for D++, A student at Teesside University, and the creator of RCON++ and Hexwave.

 I spend most my free time working on RCON++ and Hexwave alongside the occasional game.